10 questions about chemo and hair loss

 6/ Does hair loss after chemo hurt?

 Some people feel pain when their hair starts to fall out.
 This is often called “scalp pain”.
 But others only experience itching or an odd, tickly feeling.
-It generally only lasts a few days and experiences vary from person to person.
+It generally only lasts a few days or weeks and experiences vary from person to person.
+A soothing scalp mist may help to soothe, moisturise and nourish your sensitive scalp.

 7/ Is it only the hair on my head that I will lose?